SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 .. docnote:: A nonmutating method has a read access to 'self'

-.. docnote:: A nonmutating method has a write access to 'self'
+.. docnote:: A mutating method has a write access to 'self'

 ::

     extension Player {
-        mutating func shareHealth(with: player inout Player) {
+        mutating func shareHealth(with player: inout Player) {
             balance(&player.health, &health)
         }
     }